Samuel Bronston: 1937–1945: Early Hollywood years

 Bronston then proceeded with A Walk in the Sun (1945) with Milestone as co-producer and director.
 Robert Rossen was hired to write the screenplay, and principal photography began in November 1944 at the Agoura Ranch within the San Fernando Valley.
 Financing of the film was initially handled by the bank creditor Walter E. Heller & Co., which loaned $850,000, while Ideal Factoring Co. loaned $300,000.
 Back in New York, Bronston was alarmed when Heller & Co. withdrew its financial backing.
-By this point, the project was $45,000 in debt, to which Milestone deferred $30,000 of his own salary to secure the deficit.
+By this point, the project was $45,000 in debt so Milestone deferred $30,000 of his own salary to pay the remainder.
 Bronston then tried to re-negotiate with Heller & Co, but they later withdrew their offer.
 Bankrupt, Bronston withdrew from his producing duties on A Walk in the Sun.
 Milestone flew to Chicago and successfully negotiated a deal for $750,000.
-Filming proceeded, and wrapped on January 5, 1945.
+Filming proceeded and wrapped on January 5, 1945.

 However, United Artists decided not to distribute the film as they had agreed to release The Story of G.I.
-Joe (1945), another war film with similar subject material.
-Milestone then presented the film to Twentieth Century Fox, whom agreed to distribute the film.
+Joe (1945), another war film.
+Milestone then presented the film to Darryl Zanuck of Twentieth Century-Fox, who agreed to distribute the film.
 In August 1946, Variety anticipated while A Walk in the Sun had earned $1.6 million in distributor box office rentals, it would leave no immediate net profit to reimburse Bronston, Milestone, and the creditors' financial investments.
 Before the film's release, Bronston filed suit against the bank creditors and five other individuals connected with the film for $3.36 million for the film rights, along with $1 million in punitive damages.
 He had alleged the defendants committed "oppression and fraud" in which Bronston's interest in the film rights that was submitted as collateral were sold without his knowledge.

-By January 1945, Bronston had withdrew from producing And Then There Were None (1945).
-A new production company Popular Pictures, Inc., which was headed by Harry Popkin and Edward J. Peskay, was formed to finish the project.
+By January 1945, Bronston had withdrawn from producing And Then There Were None (1945).
+A new production company Popular Pictures, Inc., headed by Harry Popkin and Edward J. Peskay, was formed to finish the project.
 Popkin and Peskay acquired the script, which had been written by Dudley Nichols.
 The principal cast, which had been hired, remained with the project.
-It was later distributed by Twentieth Century Fox.
+It was later distributed by Twentieth Century-Fox.